methanoliver/awesome-renpy/README.md

 + [Ren'Edit](https://minute.itch.io/renedit) - A beta-tester support tool to easily acquire corrections and comments.
 + [ActionEditor](https://github.com/kyouryuukunn/renpy-ActionEditor3) - A powerful director tool for manipulating [camera](https://www.renpy.org/doc/html/model.html) and viewing the results.
 + [MouseFinderTool](https://github.com/CharlieFuu69/RenPy_MouseFinderTool) - A set of developer tools to pinpoint mouse position of things.
 Documentation in Spanish only.
++ [RVRE](https://github.com/picobyte/RVRE) - The editor provides a means to proofread your visual novel while running it and without leaving.
++ [Caption Tool](https://npckc.itch.io/caption-tool-for-renpy) - A tool to add image and sound captions for accessibility purposes.

 ### Standalone developer tools